- Getting started with Windows Phone

 - Moving from Android to Windows Phone

 Moving from Android or iPhone to Windows Phone

-So you took the plunge and decided to try a whole new kind of smartphone—well done!
-We designed Windows Phone so it's easy to dive right in, but some things might seem pretty different at first.
-We'll cover some basics here, and if you need more, the quick start guide is a good place to start.
-For more in-depth tips, check out Windows Phone tips and tricks.
+So you've taken the plunge and decided to try a completely new kind of smartphone – well done!
+We've designed Windows Phone so that it's easy to dive straight in, but some things might seem a bit different at first.
+We'll cover some basics here, and if you need more, the guide to getting started is a good place to begin.
+For more in-depth tips, have a look at Windows Phone tips and tricks.

 What can I bring along?

-You should be able to transfer most of your stuff—contacts, calendars, music, docs, and photos—to your Windows Phone.
+You should be able to transfer most of your important stuff (contacts, calendars, music, docs and photos) to your Windows Phone.

 What's so different?

 The Start screen.
-You can pin just about anything to your Windows Phone Start screen and customize the color, size, and location of your Live Tiles.
-A quick flick left takes you to a view of all your apps.
+You can pin just about anything to your Windows Phone Start screen and customise the colour, size and location of your Live Tiles, so the information you care about is up to date and right where you need it.
+A quick swipe to the left takes you to a view of all your apps.

 Built-in goodness.
 Windows Phone has many of the same apps you used on your old phone.
-But it's also got a lot of great things built right in.
-To name just three: Kid's Corner is a place on your phone where your child can play with the stuff you choose; Microsoft Office Mobile is your office on the go; and Find My Phone can ring, lock, erase, or locate a lost phone.
+But it's also got a lot of great things built in.
+To name just a few: your action centre keeps your vital settings and notifications just a swipe away, no matter what you're doing on your phone; Kid's Corner is a place on your phone where your child can play with the stuff you choose; and Microsoft Office Mobile is your office on the go.